aepsil0n/young-accreting-planets-talk/slides.md

 - Dynamical models of planet-disk interaction
 - Focus on small-scale structures
 - Aim: treat radiation as accurately as possible
-- Relevant to understand physical processes in circumplanetary disks
+- Relevant to interpret observations of circumplanetary disks

 ---